genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 * **restrictQWERTY** restricts QWERTY sequences in passwords (e.g. qwertyuiop).
 Sequences bigger or equal to 5 characters won't be allowed if active.
 Default: true.
 * **restrictNumericalSequences** restricts numerical sequences in passwords (e.g. 123456).
 Sequences bigger or equal to 5 numbers won't be allowed if active.
 Default: true.
 * **illegalCharacters** contains characters we don't want to accept in user passwords.
 In the example shown below we can see three banned characters: $, £ and ^.
 Default: empty.
+* **historicalCheck** if present prevents reuse of passwords used by the user for the configured number of historical uses.
+Default: null.
+* **dictionaryWordSize** if present prevents use of english words of the configured length.
+Default: null.
+* **repeatCharacterRestrictSize** if present prevents use of repeated characters of the configured length.
+Default: null.
+* **restrictUserName** if present prevents use of the user's username as part of their password.
+Default: false.
+* **passwordExpiryDays** if present forces a password to expire after the configured number of days.
+Default: null.
+* **passwordExpiryNotificationDays** if present a user should be notfied by the configured number of days before their password expires.
+Default: null.

 **heartbeat** represents a message sent periodically to the platform's authentication module from every user so the platform can determine who is still connected to it.
 The authentication module then replies with an acknowledgement in exchange.